mirror/boost/boost/libs/parameter/doc/index.rst

 :Authors:       David Abrahams, Daniel Wallin
 :Contact:       dave@boost-consulting.com, dalwan01@student.umu.se
 :organization:  `Boost Consulting`_
-:date:          $Date: 2004/11/02 14:31:23 $
+:date:          $Date: 2005/07/08 06:16:22 $

 :copyright:     Copyright David Abrahams, Daniel Wallin 2005.

 .. _`Boost Consulting`: http://www.boost-consulting.com

-:Abstract: Use this library to write functions that accept arguments in any order as long as the the arguments are appropriately labelled at the call site:
+:Abstract: Use this library to write functions that accept arguments by name:

   .. parsed-literal::

     new_window("alert", **width=10**, **titlebar=false**);

-  This capability is especially useful when a function has more than one argument with a useful default value: the user need never pass an argument's default value explicitly just because it precedes an argument with a non-default value.
+  This capability is especially useful when a function has more than one argument with a useful default value, since named arguments can be passed in any order.

 .. _concepts: ../../../more/generic_programming.html#concept